Ed1ezac/spread/README.md

 - Install the necessary packages by running `npm i` command
 - Compile the javascript & css by running `npm run dev`
 - Serve the application by using the artisan command `php artisan serve`
-- Navigate to http://localhost:8000 to view it
+- Navigate to http://localhost:8000 on your browser to view it
 - In order to create accounts and log in you will need a database.
 I uses xampp for that and configured it in the .env file in the project dir

 ## Testing